 I also teach a bi-monthly only Spanish class at Mercy Housing Notre Dame Plaza for their residents, andI taught contemporary dance (Limon technique) and experiential anatomy classes at Centro Cultural Los Talleres in Mexico City for four years, and contact improvisation and dance based on Body-Mind Centering@ principles at Counterpulse, the West Coast Contact improvisation Jam in Berkeley, the Performatica Festival at the University of the Americas in Puebla-Mexico, the Department of Arts at the National Autonomous University of Honduras, and the Center for Dance and Movement Research at the University Rafael Landivar in Guatemala.

 For four years, I taught regular dance classes based on somatic principles to women who were recovering from drug abuse and domestic violence through the non-profit organization Purple Moon Dance Project based in San Francisco.
 I taught a weekly chair yoga class for seniors at the Bernal Heights Neighborhood Center in 2012.
 I have also led workshops on body awareness and improvement of balance for elders.
 Since 2012 I teach bi-lingual weekly classes to improve coordination, strength, and balance for elders at Bethany Senior Housing Center, 30Street Senior Center, and Bethel Center through the program Always Active in San Francisco, and since January 2018 I became a staff member for the Always Active Program at Onlok.
-During the fall I will start teaching BodyDynamics and Aging Process I classes at the Older Adult Department at City College of San Francisco.

 During the last three years, I have organized and curated along with Miriam Wolodarski and Cathie Caraker, the Salon a space in which artists present their work in progress and audience provide feedback in an intimate way.
 I also have serve as media outreach coordinator for the Festival for Latino American Contemporary Choreographers, in the San Francisco Bay Area.